 This time, I splashed out and bought myself a decent pancake pan.
 It makes a world of difference.
 I got a ‘green pan’ which has a non stick Thermolon ceramic surface, meaning even heat and no need for any oil!
 They contain no nasty chemicals, no harmful fumes and manufactured with a 60% CO2 reduction.
 More than that, it was a breeze to flip the pancakes and cooked them to perfection.
 I highly recommend the investment.

-This recipe makes 6 large thick pancakes
+Makes: 6 large thick pancakes

 Preparation time: 15 minutes